Pranabbh09/mood-playlist-generator-main/README.md

 Your web browser should automatically open to the application.
 If not, navigate to the local URL displayed in your terminal (usually `http://localhost:8501`).

 You can now enter a song title and generate your first mood-based playlist!

-## 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is unlicensed.
-You are free to use, modify, and distribute the code.
-However, it is recommended to add a `LICENSE` file (e.g., MIT License) for clarity if you plan to share this publicly.